 Allergic bronchopulmonary aspergillosis (ABPA) is a hypersensitivity reaction to mould that occurs when bronchi become colonised by Aspergillus fumigatus in an otherwise immunocompetent person.
 Patients usually have a prior diagnosis of atopy, asthma, or cystic fibrosis.
 Exposure of an atopic person to fungal elements results in the formation of IgE and IgG antibodies.
 Typically, the patient presents with bronchial obstruction, airway inflammation, and mucoid impaction that can lead to bronchiectasis, fibrosis, and respiratory compromise.

 History and exam

 Department of Pulmonary, Allergy and Critical Care

-CR is on the Advisory Boards for CSL Behring and Shire (advising on treatments for hereditary angio-oedema).
+CR is on the Advisory Board for CSL Behring and the Speakers Bureau for BioCryst.

 Department of Pediatrics

 MS declares that he has no competing interests.